Kode-Kun/chippy/README.md

 ## Building
 `chippy`'s only external dependency is [raylib](https://www.raylib.com/).
 ### Linux
-To build it on Linux, download raylib on your machine, copy the `lib/` directory and `include/` directories into this repo's directory.
+To build it on Linux, download raylib on your machine, then copy the `lib/` and `include/` directories into this repo's directory.
 ### Mac
-To build it on mac, install raylib on your machine with homebrew

-Then, simply run
+To build it on mac, install raylib on your machine with homebrew Then, simply run

 ```bash